mri2410/Descendo/README.md

 The unique feature of this project is the visual text files we have implemented during the battle scenes.
 Although this is a text based RPG game, we felt like animations will enhance the user’s imagination during the entire process of the program, rather than this being a read-only program.

+How to run:
+Just download the zip file by clicking on the "Download zip" on the right.
+After downloading, you can use terminal/shell to run it.
+Just go to desired folder.
+If it is in the "Downloads" folder, you need to type: cd Downloads/Descendo-master/

+After that just type:
+./Descendo

+And the program will start.
+Enjoy!

 Unix philosophy:
 The project follows the following Unix design philosophy: